Iriska7266/TaskManager/README.md

 ---
 ## Final step
 Install all requirements from requirements.txt.
-That's all, now you can run main.py file and use the program
+That's all, now you can run main.py file and use the program.

-Database also includes actions_log table, which stores history of all data manipulations, it can't be seen from task manager, but if you want you can observe it in your DBMS
+Database also includes actions_log table, which stores history of all data manipulations, it can't be seen from task manager, but if you want you can observe it in your DBMS.